* This is the Professional Version. *

 Abdominal hernias are extremely common, particularly among males, necessitating about 700,000 operations each year in the US.

 Abdominal hernias are classified as either abdominal wall or groin hernias.
 Strangulated hernias are ischemic from physical constriction of their blood supply.
-Gangrene, perforation, and peritonitis reduced manually.
+Strangulation can result in bowel infarction, perforation, and peritonitis.

 About 75% of all abdominal hernias are inguinal.
 Incisional hernias comprise another 10 to 15%.
 Femoral and unusual hernias account for the remaining 10 to 15%.